Cemophora coccinea copei

-Cemophora coccinea copei, commonly known as the northern scarlet snake, is a subspecies of harmless colubrid snake that is native to the southern and eastern United States.
+Cemophora coccinea copei, also known commonly as the northern scarlet snake, is a subspecies of scarlet snake in the subfamily Colubrinae of the family Colubridae.
+The subspecies is native to the southern and eastern United States.

 Etymology

 The specific name or epithet, copei, is in honor of renowned American taxonomist Edward Drinker Cope.

 Description

-The northern scarlet snake grows to 36–51 cm (14-20 inches) in total length (including tail).
-It is typically a gray or white base color, with 17-24 red blotches bordered by black that go down the back.
+The northern scarlet snake grows to 36–51 cm (14–20 inches) in total length (tail included).
+It is typically a gray or white base color, with 17–24 red blotches bordered by black running down the back.
 The black borders on the blotches often join on the lower sides of the snake forming a line down the length of the body.
 The dorsal scales are smooth.
 The northern scarlet snake can sometimes be mistaken for the scarlet kingsnake (Lampropeltis triangulum elapsoides) or the eastern milk snake (Lampropeltis triangulum triangulum) in the areas where the geographic ranges of the species overlap.

 Behavior

 The northern scarlet snake is a secretive, burrowing species, preferring habitats of soft soils, often in open forested areas or developed agricultural land.
 They spend most of their time hidden, emerging to feed on small rodents and lizards, but they have a particular taste for reptile eggs, swallowing them whole or puncturing them and consuming the contents.